 This flag is set when the synchronous CPU and APBx clocks have frequencies as indicated in the CPUSEL and APBxSEL registers, and will generate an interrupt if INTENCLR/SET.CKRDY is one.
-Writing a zero to this bit has no effect.

 Writing a one to this bit clears the Clock Ready Interrupt flag.